Dried California Persimmons

 The drying of a hachiya rises into a fruit of tender, chewy interior—as vivid and evocative as the ripe persimmon itself.
 Its taste is ambrosia with flavors evocative of marshmallow, apricot, date, cinnamon, and cake-batter.
 Once completely dried, the hachiya persimmon reveals a startling beauty.
 Sliced thinly on the diagonal, it makes a beautiful addition to a cheese platter.
 It is delicious served for dessert as solitary morsel, to accompany a cup of green tea and a dish of roasted almonds, or dipped in a velvety dark chocolate.

 Each year, we prepare a limited number of dried persimmons.
 You can pre-order by contacting us at email@example.com or via advance purchase on our e-commerce site.
-The preparation of our dried persimmons varies each year based on the harvest, but they are usually available starting mid-January.
+The preparation of our dried persimmons varies each year based on the harvest, but they are usually available starting the first week of January.

-The persimmons are packaged in a grouping of four within kraft paper, tied with twine, then wrapped in a cotton cloth furoshiki-style.
+The persimmons are packaged in a grouping of four within our branded bandana tied furoshiki-style.